noisecode3/ra-plugins/README.md

 ## Bark Compressor
 MIDI/audio triggered peak compressor, I now think like 2 modes, 1 normal that get trigger by audio, 2 gets triggered by midi Note on and off and threshold

- - coming soon, don't use, won't build by default
+ - don't use in serious projects yet
  - https://en.wikipedia.org/wiki/Bark_scale
- - To do: CV try Bark scale and tube emulation
+ - To do: Tube gain emulation
- - To do: scale parameters
  - To do: midi

 ## Hexed Filter